Hi. I’m Harper.

 What Human Languages Do You Support?

-We currently only support English and its dialects British, American, Canadian, and Australian.
+We currently only support English and its dialects British, American, Canadian, Australian, and Indian.
 Other languages are on the horizon, but we want our English support to be truly amazing before we diversify.

 What Programming Languages Do You Support?